kamalika2603/TODO-LIST/README.md

 6. View Tasks:See all your tasks listed under their categories.
 7. Get Notifications:Receive alerts if a task is overdue.
 8. Delete Tasks:Delete tasks once if complete
 9. Sync Data Automatically: All data is saved securely in Firebase.

+#To Download as a Zip File
+1)Click on the "Code" button
+2)Select "Download ZIP".
+3)Extract the ZIP file on their local machine to access the project.